julenvitoria/FreeplayGBA-SuperRetroBoyTheme/README.md

 # FreeplayGBA-SuperRetroBoyTheme

-Script to install [Super RetroBoy theme of KALEL1981](https://github.com/KALEL1981/es-theme-Super-Retroboy) and launchings generateds for each systems
+Script to install [Super RetroBoy theme by KALEL1981](https://github.com/KALEL1981/es-theme-Super-Retroboy) and launchings generateds for each systems

 How to install
 Connect via ssh or insert this command  via terminak on your freeplay